JBGruber/LexisNexisTools/README.md

 image and nothing else lack the LENGTH informtaion.
 You can retrieve the names of of the files in which this happenswith `checks.df[checks.df$Test3 == FALSE]`.

-### Read in LexisNexis Files to Get Meta, Articles and Paragraphs
+### Read in 'LexisNexis' Files to Get Meta, Articles and Paragraphs
 The main function of this package is `lnt_read`.
 It converts the raw text from the source files into three different data.frames nested in a special S4 object of class `LNToutput`.
 The three data.frames conatin (1.) the metadata of the artilces (2.) the articles themeselves (3.) paragraphs, you have set the `extractParagraphs` to `TRUE`.
 ```R
 LNToutput <- lnt_read(my_files,